RobotLocomotion/drake/drake/doc/from_source_ros.rst

     cd ~/dev/drake_catkin_workspace
     source /opt/ros/indigo/setup.bash
     catkin init
-    catkin build
+    catkin build -DCMAKE_BUILD_TYPE:STRING=RelWithDebInfo

 There are numerous optional flags that can be included after the ``catkin build`` command listed above.
-For example, one flag is ``-DDISABLE_MATLAB=TRUE``, which disables MATLAB support, which may be useful if you have MATLAB installed but don't have access to a license server.
+The example above includes the build type flag that specifies the build should be ``RelWithDebInfo``.
+Alternative include ``Release`` and ``Debug``.
+Another flag is ``-DDISABLE_MATLAB=TRUE``, which disables MATLAB support.
+This may be useful if you have MATLAB installed but don't have access to a license server.
 There are many additional command line flags that, for example, enables support for certain optimizers like `SNOPT <http://www.sbsi-sol-optimize.com/asp/sol_product_snopt.htm>`_.